rwb/ccjs710ldv/README.md

 median(ys)-tc*sd(smd)
 median(ys)+tc*sd(smd)

+# create a histogram of the bootstrapped medians

+hist(smd)
 ```

 * If we want to check on the actual coverage performance of this confidence interval procedure, then we use the following approach.